-The Sewers of Paris is a podcast about how gay men's lives were shaped by their favorite books, movies, music, and shows.
+The Sewers of Paris is a podcast about how queer people's lives were shaped by their favorite books, movies, music, and shows.
 Each week, guests open up about their secret struggles, hidden passions, and surprising triumphs by plucking a piece of entertainment from their past and answering the question: how did it change your life?

 Sex Advice Columnist Dan Savage

 Showtunes, The Boys in the Band, and the human menorah

 If, like me, you are a huge fan of Dan Savage's work, you've probably heard him speak at length about sex and love and news and politics -- but this conversation is going to be a little different as we dive into 8-track tapes, secret bike rides, family arguments, and a rule-breaking theater troupe where Dan honed his sense of shock and showmanship long before he was known for dispensing Savage Love.